 Headaches

 Headaches following a stroke are a common and worrisome event.
-If you experience severe or mild headaches that last for longer than a few hours, seek medical attention immediately because it may signify further medical complications.
+If a survivor experiences severe or mild headaches that last for longer than a few hours, seek medical attention immediately because it may signify further medical complications.

 Learn more about headaches after stroke »